 Employer-supported retirement savings is one of the primary vehicles for Americans without generational wealth to build it, making it a clear site for intervention to reduce wealth gaps.
 Roughly a third of U.S. household wealth is held in the form of retirement assets.
 Because of the huge role that retirement savings play in household wealth, the design of a workplace retirement plan can just as easily exacerbate wealth gaps as it can offset them.

-Join us for a webinar that shares practical guidance for how to ensure your organization’s plan supports an equitable distribution of retirement benefits and unpacks what is possible for organizations who want to collectively harness our retirement investments for social justice.
+This webinar shared practical guidance for how to ensure your organization’s plan supports an equitable distribution of retirement benefits and unpacked what is possible for organizations who want to collectively harness our retirement investments for social justice.

 Curt and Julie attended the Neighborhood Economics Conference in San Antonio, Texas.
 This year, the conference, which showcased innovative shared ownership models of housing and commercial real estate, also included extensive programming about Alternative Ownership Enterprises.
 It was great to see this topic introduced as a strategy to extend and deepen the impact of those working to repair local economies around the US.